Germany national football team: 2014 World Cup victory

 Germany were placed in Group G of the 2014 World Cup, with Portugal, Ghana, and the United States.
 They first faced Portugal in a match billed by some as the "team of all the talents against the team of The Talent (Cristiano Ronaldo)", routing the Portuguese 4–0 thanks to a hat-trick by Thomas Müller.
-In their match with Ghana, they led the game with Götze's second half goal, but then conceded two consecutive goals.
-Klose scored a goal to level Germany 2–2, his 15th World Cup goal to join former Brazil striker Ronaldo at the pinnacle of World Cup Finals scorers.
-They then went on to defeat the Klinsmann-led United States 1–0, securing them a spot in the round of sixteen against Algeria.
+In their match with Ghana, they led the game before Ghana fought back to take the lead.
+When Klose scored to level the match at 2–2, he netted his 15th World Cup goal to join former Brazil striker Ronaldo at the pinnacle of World Cup Finals scorers.
+They then went on to defeat the Klinsmann-led United States 1–0, securing them a spot in the knockout stages.

-The round of sixteen knockout match against Algeria remained goalless after regulation time, resulting in extra time.
-In the 92nd minute, André Schürrle scored a goal from a Thomas Müller pass.
-Mesut Özil scored Germany's second goal in the 120th minute.
-Algeria managed to score one goal in injury time and the match ended 2–1.
-Germany secured a place in the quarter-final, where they would face France.

-In the quarter-final match against France, Mats Hummels scored in the 13th minute.
-Germany won the game 1–0 to advance to a record fourth consecutive semi-finals.
+The round of 16 knockout match against Algeria remained goalless after regulation time, resulting in an extra time period where André Schürrle scored from a Thomas Müller pass after only less than two minutes.
+Mesut Özil scored Germany's second goal in the 120th minute with the match ending 2–1.
+In the quarter-finals against France, Mats Hummels scored the only goal in the 13th minute, as Germany advanced to a record fourth consecutive semi-final.

 The 7–1 semi-final win against Brazil was one of the most memorable games in World Cup history; Germany scored four goals in just less than seven minutes and were 5–0 up by the 30th minute with goals from Thomas Müller, Miroslav Klose, Sami Khedira and two from Toni Kroos.
-Germany's 7–0 in the second half was the highest score against Brazil in a single game.
-Germany conceded a late goal to Brazil's Oscar.
-It was Brazil's worst ever World Cup defeat, whilst Germany broke multiple World Cup records with the win, including the record broken by Klose, the first team to reach four consecutive World Cup semi-finals, the first team to score seven goals in a World Cup Finals knockout phase game, the fastest five consecutive goals in World Cup history (four of which in just 400 seconds), and the first team to score five goals in the first half in a World Cup semi-final.
+Germany's 7–0 lead in the second half was the highest score against Brazil in a single game.
+It was Brazil's worst ever World Cup defeat, whilst Germany broke multiple World Cup records with the win, including the record broken by Klose, the first team to reach four consecutive World Cup semi-finals, the first team to score seven goals in a World Cup knockout phase game, the fastest five consecutive goals in World Cup history (with four of the goals scored in just 400 seconds), and the first team to score five goals in the first half in a World Cup semi-final.

-The World Cup Final was held at the Maracana in Rio de Janeiro on 13 July, and billed as the world's best player (Lionel Messi) versus the world's best team (Germany).
+The World Cup final was held at the Maracanã in Rio de Janeiro on 13 July.
 Mario Götze's 113th-minute goal helped Germany beat Argentina 1–0, becoming the first-ever European team to win a FIFA World Cup in the Americas and the second European team to win the title outside Europe.